 - Never wash tyres with a cylindrical jet.
 Even at large spraying distances and short cleaning times, visible and invisible damage can occur to the tyres.
 This may cause an accident. - Moisture, ice and salt on the brakes may affect braking efficiency.
 Risk of accident.
 If possible, avoid sudden braking immediately after washing the vehicle.
-You must "dry" the brakes by applying the brakes carefully several times ⇒ page 184.
+You must "dry" the brakes by applying the brakes carefully several times ⇒ page 184, "Braking effect and braking distance".